Our most commonly asked questions are answered below

 DfE Scholarship Funding

 Candidates from schools that sit within a Category 5 or Category 6 area are eligible for fully funded DfE scholarships.
 Candidates from schools within MATs or dioceses where at least one school sits within a Category 5 or Category 6 area are also eligible.
 Contact us with the name and address of your school and we will be glad to look up the Category of your school.

 The DfE has put no limit on how many scholarships can be claimed per school.
-However, we encourage schools to ensure they have sufficient capacity to provide colleagues each with a school-based mentor, a suitable school improvement project they could individually lead on, and ensure they have capacity to support colleagues being out of school for the face-to-face events.
+However, we encourage schools to ensure they have sufficient capacity to provide each colleague with a school-based mentor, a suitable school improvement project they could individually lead on, and ensure they have the capacity to support colleagues being out of school for the face-to-face events.

 If you are eligible for a scholarship simply enter "Fully funded by scholarship/government funding"in the invoicing section of the application portal (as per the below image).
 Our back-office team will then apply to the DfE for your scholarship.
 In this instance, the rest of this section can be left blank.